Get all the latest data for Nicosia

 What sources have we used to write this blog article?

-Whether it's in our blog articles or the market analyses included in our property pack about Nicosia, we always rely on the strongest methodology we can and we don't throw out numbers at random.
+Whether it's in our blog articles or the market analyses included in our property pack about Nicosia, we always rely on the strongest methodology we can, and we don't throw out numbers at random.

 We also aim to be fully transparent, so below we've listed the authoritative sources we used, and explained how we used them and the methods behind our estimates.

-| Source | Why it's authoritative | How we used it |
+Source Why it's authoritative How we used it

-| Central Bank of Cyprus (RPPI) | It's the central bank's official housing price index for Cyprus. | We used it as our primary source for recent price direction by district and property type.
-We translated its index changes into practical insights for Nicosia buyers. |
+Central Bank of Cyprus - Residential Property Price Index (RPPI) It's the official, method-documented housing price index published by Cyprus's central bank.
+We used it as our primary source for recent price direction, broken down by property type and district.
+We then translated its index changes into plain-English takeaways for Nicosia buyers.

-| CYSTAT House Price Index | It's the national statistics office's official house price publication. | We used it to cross-check that national trends align with central bank data.
-We used it as a second independent signal to avoid relying on a single index. |
+Cyprus Statistical Service (CYSTAT) - House Price Index It's the national statistics office's official house price publication for Cyprus.
+We used it to cross-check the national trend against the central bank's figures.
+We relied on it as a second independent signal so our analysis isn't based on a single data source.

-| Eurostat House Price Index | Eurostat is the EU's official statistics authority with consistent methodology. | We used it to benchmark Cyprus against the broader EU backdrop.
-We also used it to check whether Cyprus is in a "hot" or "cool" phase compared to peers. |
+Eurostat - House Price Index (EU indicator) Eurostat is the EU's official statistics authority with consistent cross-country methodology.
+We used it to benchmark Cyprus's performance against the broader EU and euro-area housing backdrop.
+We also used it to put Nicosia's trends in regional context.

-| European Central Bank (ECB) | It's the official source for euro-area policy rates that drive mortgage pricing. | We used it to anchor our interest rates section in actual policy settings.
-We mapped rate direction to affordability and buyer demand in Nicosia. |
+European Central Bank - Key ECB Interest Rates It's the official source for euro-area policy rates that directly drive mortgage pricing across Cyprus.
+We used it to anchor the interest-rate section in actual policy settings rather than estimates.
+We then mapped rate direction to its impact on buyer affordability and demand in Nicosia.

-| Central Bank of Cyprus (Interest Rates) | It's the central bank's official release on rates charged by Cyprus banks. | We used it to ground mortgage-cost discussion in Cyprus-specific lending conditions.
-We used it to explain why Nicosia's demand is rate-sensitive. |
+Central Bank of Cyprus - Retail Bank Interest-Rate Statistics It's the central bank's official release on the rates actually charged by banks operating in Cyprus.
+We used it to ground the mortgage-cost discussion in Cyprus-specific lending conditions.
+We used it to explain how ECB policy transmits into actual borrowing costs for Nicosia buyers.

-| European Commission (Cyprus Forecast) | It's the EU's official forecasting framework for GDP, inflation, and demand drivers. | We used it to build our 2026 base-case scenario for jobs and incomes.
-We connected that scenario to housing demand projections for Nicosia. |
+European Commission - Cyprus Macroeconomic Forecast It's the EU's official forecasting framework for Cyprus GDP, inflation, and demand drivers.
+We used it to build the 2026 base-case economic scenario underpinning our price forecasts.
+We connected that scenario to housing demand and the "how far prices can run" question for Nicosia.

-| IMF Cyprus Article IV Report | The IMF is a top-tier institution for macro and financial stability assessment. | We used it to identify downside risks and external shock scenarios.
-We used it to stress-test our 2026 and longer-term outlooks. |
+IMF - Cyprus 2025 Article IV Staff Report The IMF is a top-tier institution for macro and financial stability risk assessment globally.
+We used it to identify the key downside risks and stress-test our 2026, 5-year, and 10-year outlooks for Nicosia.
+We used its risk framework to rank which threats are most likely to materialize.

-| PwC Cyprus Real Estate Review | PwC is a major consultancy with analysis based on DLS transaction data. | We used it to ground our analysis in transaction volumes and buyer mix.
-We used it to explain why Nicosia behaves differently from coastal districts. |
+PwC Cyprus - Real Estate Market Year in Review 2024 PwC is a major global consultancy, and this report draws directly on land registry transaction data.
+We used it to ground price-level estimates in transaction volumes and buyer mix, not just index movements.
+We used it to explain how Nicosia's residential market differs structurally from coastal districts.

-| KPMG Cyprus (RICS Index) | It's a big-four firm publishing an established index under RICS standards. | We used it to triangulate price direction and sentiment by district.
-We used it as a private-but-institutional cross-check alongside official data. |
+KPMG Cyprus / RICS Cyprus Property Price Index (Q3 2025) It's a Big Four firm publishing an established index under internationally recognized RICS valuation standards.
+We used it to triangulate price direction and sentiment across districts and property segments.
+We used it as a second private-but-institutional cross-check alongside the CBC and CYSTAT data.

-| Republic of Cyprus Draft Budgetary Plan 2026 | It's an official government document with macro assumptions and investment priorities. | We used it to cross-check the base-case growth environment for 2026.
-We also used it to spot public investment themes relevant to Nicosia demand. |
+Republic of Cyprus - Draft Budgetary Plan 2026 It's an official government document with stated macro assumptions and public investment priorities for 2026.
+We used it to cross-check the base-case growth and inflation environment we used for our 2026 forecast.
+We also used it to spot public investment themes likely to affect Nicosia demand specifically.

-| CYSTAT Population Statistics | It's the official population statistics source for Cyprus. | We used it to anchor the population and household-growth narrative.
-We used it to explain why Nicosia's demand is steadier than seasonal coastal markets. |
+CYSTAT - Population Statistics Hub It's the official population statistics source for Cyprus, covering household formation and demographic trends.
+We used it to anchor the population and household-growth narrative in the 5-year section.
+We used it to explain why Nicosia's demand base is steadier and less seasonal than coastal districts.

 Get the full checklist for your due diligence in Nicosia